DNA (2025 film): Plot

 Varadarajan gets behind the wheel to head home.
 However, due to tiredness, he accidentally hits a bike carrying a couple and an infant.
 Rajendran, an ambulance driver from a hospital in Pallikaranai, arrives at the scene and recognises Varadarajan, whom he had seen earlier that morning.
 Together, they rescue the critically injured couple and rush them to the hospital.
 To protect Varadarajan from legal repercussions, Rajendran tells the police that it was a hit-and-run accident.
 Meanwhile, a grieving father is devastated upon learning that his child was stillborn.
 Moved by the father's pain, Varadarajan and Rajendran decide to give the infant they rescued to him.
 The father is overjoyed, and Rajendran feels relieved that he has saved Varadarajan from trouble, but Varadarajan believes that justice will be served eventually, no matter how delayed.

 In 2023, Anand, the elder son of Professor Sivasubramaniam, is seen drowning his sorrows in a bar, lamenting his recent breakup.
 Sivasubramaniam views him as irresponsible and useless.
 Anand's life takes a downward spiral after his lover's suicide, leading him to excessive drinking.
 One incident where he creates a scene in front of his younger brother Prakash's prospective in-laws prompts Sivasubramaniam to curse him.

-Meanwhile, Dhivya, who suffers from borderline personality disorder, is struggling to find a suitable groom due to her condition.
+Meanwhile, Dhivya, who has borderline personality disorder, is struggling to find a suitable groom due to her condition.
 Anand gets admitted to a rehabilitation center, and after a few months, Sivasubramaniam arranges for Anand to marry Dhivya, despite knowing about her disorder.
 At the wedding, Venkat, a lawyer and Anand's friend, suspects that Dhivya's behaviour is abnormal and advises Sivasubramaniam to call off the marriage.
 However, Sivasubramaniam refuses.
 Anand, aware of Dhivya's condition, wholeheartedly accepts her as his wife.
 They start their new marital life together, and Dhivya becomes pregnant.
 She gives birth to a baby boy at Bethel Hospital.

 However, after some time, Dhivya notices that the infant given to her is not the same one she saw during delivery.
 Despite her protests, no one believes her, attributing her concerns to her mental illness, and Dr. Mahimaiammal, the chief doctor at Bethel Hospital, reviews the medical records and concludes that Dhivya's claims are a result of her postpartum psychosis, dismissing her allegations.
 Believing his wife's claims, Anand seeks police assistance to investigate the alleged baby swap.
 However, Dr. Mahimaiammal, after reviewing the hospital's video footage, denies any wrongdoing.
 The police suggest that Anand needs concrete evidence to support his claim.
 With Venkat's help, Anand conducts a private DNA test, which confirms that the baby they're caring for isn't theirs.
 The case is assigned to Sub-Inspector Chinnasamy, who's set to retire in three weeks.